-Wobble Board Exercises for shoulder stability
+Wobble board shoulder stability exercises

-This exercise strengthens the scapular and core stabilizers.
+- This exercise strengthens the scapular and core stabilizers.

 - For the more basic version of this exercise, the athlete supports themselves on their knees, this can be progressed through to the toes.

-Whilst maintaining balance the athlete performs circular movements on the board.
+- Whilst maintaining balance the athlete performs circular movements on the board.

-This is a plyometric exercise which challenges shoulder stability.
-This challenges the muscles of the upper extremity due to the shoulder having to provide stability.
+- This works the muscles of the upper body and forces the shoulder to provide stability.

-The athlete positions themselves on the ball at the hips and places the hands on the wobble board.
+- The athlete positions themselves on the ball at the hips and places the hands on the wobble board.

-This can be progressed by positioning the ball lower down the body.
+- This can be progressed by positioning the ball lower down the body.

 Horizontal Abduction In Prone

 - This exercise strengthens the teres minor and the infraspinatus muscles along with the posterior deltoid and the scapular stabilizers and challenges the muscles of the upper extremity due to the shoulder having to provide stability.

-The athlete lies with the arm over the edge of the table.
+- The athlete lies with the arm over the edge of the table.
 The arm with the weight is lifted up into a horizontal extension.

 The 151 Drill